felipedspereira/rastreamento-usuarios-libjs/README.md

 ## Installation

-Just put the fiel dist/trackingJS.min.js in your project, then import it in the index.html of your application, like this:
+Just put the field dist/trackingJS.min.js in your project, then import it in the index.html of your application, like this:
 ```
 <script src="libs/trackingJS.min.js"></script>
 ```